ohmptl/socrative-bot/README.md

 ## Disclaimer

-This project is intended for educational purposes only.
-Ensure compliance with Socrative's terms of service and use responsibly.
+DISCLAIMER: This project is intended for educational purposes only.
+The creators of this software are not responsible or liable for any illegal, unethical, or violative activities conducted using this tool.
+By using this software, you agree to comply with all applicable laws and Socrative's terms of service.
+This tool is not intended to be used for cheating, academic dishonesty, or any other form of misconduct.
+Use responsibly and at your own risk.